inbo/tutorials/content/tutorials/r_keyring/index.md

 Say you have an automated process: a script which will write all the secret events of the day into your diary.
 Or a script which performs data processes on an SQL database.
-The script is called `secrecy_processing.R`.
+The script is called `secrecy_processing.R`, contains a call to `key_set`, and is run prior to executing other scripts.

-The working of `key_set(...)` depends on whether you run the code inside that script from a system terminal, like in `Rscript secrecy_processing.R`, or from the R console or another script, e.g. `source('secrecy_processing.R')`.
+The working of `key_set(...)` in there depends on whether you run the code inside that script from a system terminal, like in `Rscript secrecy_processing.R`, or from the R console or another script, e.g. `source('secrecy_processing.R')`.
-The second situation, *interactive mode*, is equivalend to what RStudio does, and works conveniently for most people.
+The second situation, *interactive mode*, is equivalend to what RStudio does, and works conveniently for most users.

-Yet in case you have an automated process, one that you run from a terminal or via a `cronjob`, `key_set` fails because it takes continuous input: it will just use the next line that it receives and think it is the password.
+Yet in case you have an automated `isFALSE(interactive())` process, one that you run from a terminal or via a `cronjob` (exactly where `keyring` shines), `key_set` fails because it takes continuous input: it will just use the next line that it receives and think it is the password.

 This is a weird quirk[^2] which has caused me some headache, but at least I [learned about R's `interactive` mode](https://stackoverflow.com/a/27114322) on the way.